It costs about $35,000 to incarcerate a juvenile. It takes just $7,000 a year to educate one.

 The U.N.
 Convention on the Rights of the Child states that crimes committed by a juvenile should not result in execution or life in prison without parole.
 In 2005, the U.S. Supreme Court ruled that it is unconstitutional to execute people for crimes they committed as children.
 As a consequence, a number of young people were released from death row into the general prison population.
 Five other countries execute people for juvenile offenses: Iran, Yemen, Nigeria, Saudi Arabia, and Pakistan.

-"We affirm the right of juveniles to an equitable system of justice that respects the life and promise of our youth."
+The Twenty-Third General Synod stated, "We affirm the right of juveniles to an equitable system of justice that respects the life and promise of our youth."

 BIG NEWS: Reauthorization of the Juvenile Justice and Delinquency Prevention Act introduced in Congress

 Recently, Judiciary Committee Chairman Chuck Grassley (R-IA) and Senator Sheldon Whitehouse (D-RI) introduced legislation, S.1169, to reauthorize the Juvenile Justice and Delinquency Prevention Act, which was created in 1974 and has not been updated since 2002.